aryabarzan/IoT-XRay/README.md

 # IoT X-Ray

-This project consists of two services: `iot-xray-producer` and `iot-xray-consumer`.
+This project consists of two separate NestJS apps: `iot-xray-producer` and `iot-xray-consumer`.

-The `iot-xray-producer` service is responsible for producing x-ray data.
+The `iot-xray-producer` app is responsible for producing x-ray data.
 It has a Swagger endpoint that allows users to manually post test JSON data.
 Sample x-ray data can be found in `x-ray.json` at the project root.
-The producer then sends this data to the `iot-xray-consumer` service via RabbitMQ.
+The producer then sends this data to the `iot-xray-consumer` app via RabbitMQ.

-The `iot-xray-consumer` service consumes the x-ray data from RabbitMQ, processes it, and saves it to a MongoDB database.
+The `iot-xray-consumer` app consumes the x-ray data from RabbitMQ, processes it, and saves it to a MongoDB database.

-## Running the Services
+## Running the Apps

-There are two ways to run the services:
+There are two ways to run the apps:

 ### 1. Using Docker Compose

-This is the recommended way to run the services.
-The `docker-compose.yml` file in the root of the project defines the services and their dependencies (RabbitMQ and MongoDB).
+This is the recommended way to run the apps.
+The `docker-compose.yml` file in the root of the project defines the apps and their dependencies (RabbitMQ and MongoDB).

-To run the services, execute the following command from the root of the project:
+To run the apps, execute the following command from the root of the project:

 ```bash
 docker-compose up -d